-Hi, my name is Carletta Lino, and I am a senior who pays monthly rent and who lives in one of the Valley’s many apartment complexes.
+Hi, my name is Carletta Lino, and I am a senior who paid monthly rent for ten years to live in one of the Valley’s many apartment complexes.
+Today, I still pay rent to live in a private home.
 Arizona is the first state that I have ever lived in that charges its residents, including seniors, tax on their monthly rent payments.
 I was hit with this big surprise when I first moved here from the east coast.
 That was more than a decade ago, and I have learned an important secret to getting some of my rent money back at the end of each year.

 Do you want to know that secret?
 Most Arizona seniors do, and that is why I decided to create this website and start reaching out to all of you.
 Let’s start by taking a look at the money that I have received from the Arizona Property Tax Refund Credit program since I became eligible to file in 2014.

 My journey with the state’s property tax credit started in 2014, which is the first year that I met all of the eligibility criteria laid out for you on this website.
 I successfully filed on the deadline and received a refund of $439.
 In 2015, I filed once again for the credit and received $527.
 In 2016, I filed and received only $170 due to changes in my personal circumstances.
 I filed again in 2017 and received a $527 refund.
 When I filed in 2018, I received another refund of $527.
-Finally, when I filed in 2019 I again received a refund of $527.
-That's $2,717 dollars in my pocket and all I had to do is file some paperwork with the state that legally entitled me to receive this money.
+When I filed in 2019, I again received a refund of $527, and finally with my most recent filing in 2020, I received another refund for $527.
+That's a whopping $3,244 dollars in my pocket and all I had to do is file some paperwork with the state that legally entitled me to receive this money.